 The Better Business Bureau, which ranks businesses based on their customer service and whether or not they adequately respond to customer complaints, has given several Enterprise locations low ratings.

 Many locations have better ratings, but it’s worth checking out the particular location you want to rent from before you commit to them.

 Things That Will Improve Your Enterprise Rental Experience

 Book as far in advance as you can.
-If you book the night before, you will definitely pay more for your rental than you otherwise would.
+If you book the night before, you may pay more for your rental than you otherwise would.
 Try to book away from the airport.
-Enterprise has many locations that are away from the airport area, and you will save a lot in rental fees by avoiding this saturated marketplace.
+Enterprise has many locations that are away from the airport area, and you may save a lot in rental fees by avoiding this saturated marketplace.

 Check whether or not you actually need the insurance.
-Enterprise will definitely try to sell it to you, but that does not mean you need it.
-Often, your regular car insurance policy will cover you, and if you booked through a credit card, they usually offer protections, too.
+Enterprise may try to sell it to you, but that does not mean you need it.
+Often, your regular car insurance policy will cover you and if you booked through a credit card, they may offer protections, too.

 Best for Extended Rentals